 Step 4: Act Within Time Limits

-FINRA arbitration claims generally must be filed within six years of the event giving rise to the claim.
+FINRA Rule 12206 is a six-year arbitration eligibility rule measured from the occurrence or event giving rise to the claim.
+It does not extend shorter state or federal statutes of limitations, so investors should evaluate potential claims promptly.
 Do not delay seeking legal advice, as important deadlines may apply.

 Why Choose Varnavides Law for Your Leveraged ETF Claim